-The dream of a dramatic summer garden centered around dahlias in full flower quickly turns to a nightmare when those promising flower buds refuse to open.
-Unfortunately for dahlia (Dahlia spp.) lovers, three tiny insects may drop the curtain on the fabulous flower production before its opening performance.
-They strike wherever dahlias grow, whether as perennials in U.S. Department of Agriculture plant hardiness zones 7 through 10 or as summer stunners lifted for the winter in colder areas.
+The dream of a dramatic summer garden centered around dahlias (Dahlia spp.) in full bloom quickly turns to a nightmare when those promising flower buds refuse to open.
+Unfortunately for dahlia lovers, some tiny insects may drop the curtain on the fabulous flower production before its opening performance.
+They strike wherever dahlias grow, whether as perennials (in U.S. Department of Agriculture plant hardiness zones 7 through 10) or as summer stunners lifted for the winter in colder areas.

-When a dahlia has discolored buds that don't fully open, or produces flowers with dried, brown bases if they do, suspect a Western flower thrips infestation.
-The slender insects, measuring less than 1/20 inch long and colored yellow, orange or brown depending on stage, lay eggs in a dahlia's new buds.
+When a dahlia has discolored buds that don't fully open or produces flowers with a dried, brown base if they do, suspect a Western flower thrips infestation.
+The slender insects, measuring less than 1/20 inch and colored yellow, orange, or brown depending on their stage, lay eggs in a dahlia's new buds.
 Their larvae feed on the developing petals, but when the buds begin opening, the larvae are usually gone.
 Thrips are most active between late spring and midsummer.

 Most insecticides have little effect on thrips feeding inside buds.
 The best chance of controlling the pests comes with preventive cultural methods.
 These include:

 - Mowing tall grasses and eliminating weeds growing near the dahlias.
 The insects overwinter on them as eggs and move to the dahlias when their hosts die back in spring or summer.

 - Removing old flowers and disposing of them in sealed plastic bags.
 They sometimes attract thrips.